Auction Conveyancing Specialists

 5. Post Auction Conveyancing

-What are the different types of auction?
+What are the different types of auctions?

 What documents are included within the Auction Legal Pack?

-Prior to the auction day the auction house provides a legal pack about the property being sold.
+Prior to the auction day, the auction house provides a legal pack about the property being sold.
 The pack will normally contain all of the following:

 The information is normally limited and should be reviewed by a solicitor before you make an offer.
-Conveyancing solicitors will be happy to prepare a pre-auction report based on this information, and any other that they can obtain, prior to you attending the auction house.
+Conveyancing solicitors will be happy to prepare a pre-auction report based on this information and any other that they can obtain prior to you attending the auction house.
 This costs much less than the conveyancing for a full purchase.

 Freehold Pre-Auction Report Review